mperham/blog/content/post/2017/2017-04-20-monitoring-redis.md

 </figure>

-Redis is widely by the Ruby community but, like any complex piece of infrastructure, isn't well understood by many of its users.
+Redis is widely used by the Ruby community but, like any complex piece of infrastructure, isn't well understood by many of its users.
 I wanted to write a blog post that would answer the question: **How can I check on the health of my Redis server?**  Here's a few things you can do to